Skip to content

 print("\nWriting Binaries completed.")

-Parse EPEX market data between two dates and save processed zipped CSV files.
+Parse market data between two dates and save processed zipped CSV files.

 Parameters: